Learn how to evaluate the risk level of EB-5 projects and increase your chances of immigrating successfully.

 The Disbursement Process for EB-5 Funds

-While some investors may prefer for their entire investment to remain in escrow until Form I-526E is approved, such an arrangement would mean that the capital necessary for project development would not be available for months or even years.
+While some investors may prefer that their entire investment remains in escrow until Form I-526E is approved, such an arrangement would mean that the capital necessary for project development would not be available for months or even years.
 It may also be considered a violation of the at-risk requirement.

 How Much Capital is Coming from EB-5 Investors?